nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        `event`, `event !` <br>
        Expected: No new todo task created.
 Error details shown in the status message.

-1. Adding a event task while in another directory
+1. Adding an event task while in another directory

    Expected: Similar to previous.